while1malloc0/blog/content/posts/is-it-really-a-boolean.md

 # Is It Really A Boolean?

-In a recent post on the Thoughbot blog [TODO: link], Josh Clayton wrote about reducing leaky abstractions caused by ActiveRecord.
+In a [recent post](https://thoughtbot.com/blog/reducing-leaky-abstractions-introduced-by-activerecord) on the Thoughbot blog, [Josh Clayton](https://twitter.com/joshuaclayton) wrote about reducing leaky abstractions caused by ActiveRecord.
-As a working example, he shows a common way of modeling blog post data: a Post class with a "published" boolean field.
+As a working example, he shows a common way of modeling blog post data: a `Post` class with a `published` boolean field.
-It's a great post, and the fix that's suggested for the example abstraction leak is a good one.
+It's a great post, and the fix that's suggested for the leak is a good one.
-Josh looks at the problem through the lens of ActiveRecord.
-But, it's also a great example of a common error in data modeling: storing values as booleans that really shouldn't be.
+Josh looks at the problem through the lens of ActiveRecord, but it's also a great example of a common error in data modeling more generally: storing values as booleans that really shouldn't be.
 Let's look at some questions you can use to figure out whether storing a value as a boolean is a good idea.

 ## Is the "when" important?